Hmc-1209/QuickDraw-CNN/README.md

   - generateDatas.py
     - Inside this file, it allows you to generate the amount and type of datas from quickdraw,
       it would automatically generate pictures in this folder.
-* testing.py
-  - You can completely ignore this as it is just for testing stuffs.

 **How can I execute it ?**
   <!-- ... -->